 English Language Proficiency

-English language requirements for transfer students can be tricky, but that means more ways to show your proficiency without testing.
+English language requirements for graduate students can be tricky, but that means more ways to show your proficiency without testing.
 Applicants from non-English speaking countries, including internationally educated American students, must demonstrate proficiency in English.
 FIU only accepts test scores sent directly from the testing agency as official.

 TOEFL iBT/PBT 80/550